-kurimanzutto new york—a project space at 22 East 65th Street, New York City, opened to the public on May 2018.
+kurimanzutto opened a project space at 22 East 65th Street, New York City on May 2018.

-The opening of this project space in New York marks an essential development for our growing family of artists as a meeting point for their ideas.
-New York has always been close to us since the nineties when we were approached by Gabriel Orozco with the idea to open kurimanzutto in Mexico City.
-However, New York remained an important part of the conversations we engaged with through the years.
-With this new project we seek to establish even stronger connections to artists, institutions, and art professionals who have accompanied us across our evolution.
-It is a way to maintain and confirm our commitment to the development of the artistic current that lives and breathes in the city.
+The opening of this project space in New York marks an essential development for the gallery's artists as a meeting point for their ideas.
+New York has always been close to kurimanzutto since the nineties when the founders were approached by Gabriel Orozco with the idea to open a gallery in Mexico City.
+However, New York remained an important part of the conversations they engaged with through the years.
+With this new project kurimanzutto seeks to establish even stronger connections to artists, institutions, and art professionals who have accompanied them across their evolution.
+It is a way to maintain and confirm their commitment to the development of the artistic current that lives and breathes in the city.

 The project space’s programming reflects the gallery’s commitment to platforming exhibiting opportunities for its artists.
-The placement of New York also allows the artist’s projects to exceed the potential of kurimanzutto new york, reaching outwards and engaging with alternative sites across the city.
+The placement of New York also allows the artist’s projects to exceed the potential of kurimanzutto's physical space, reaching outwards and engaging with alternative sites across the city.
 This follows the lineage of the gallery and its history of responding to the urban landscapes it occupies.
-The physical presence of kurimanzutto new york will both invite and enable this type of happening.
+The physical presence of kurimanzutto in New York will both invite and enable this type of happening.